liotono/kubernetes-rke/README.md

 # kubernetes-rke

-This project helps you to bootstrap an environment so you can install kubernetes on it.
+This project helps you bootstrap an environment so you can install kubernetes on it.
 It uses Vagrant, Ansible, libvirt and RKE.

 # Steps to install kubernetes